-Competitiveness at the Macroeconomic Level
+Competitiveness at the macroeconomic level

-Macroeconomic stability is a necessary, but not sufficient, condition for achieving macroeconomic competitiveness (Esser et al. 1994; Villarreal 2007).
-Also required is overall, sustained growth, as well as efficiency in key variables for enterprise competitiveness, and implementation of mesoeconomic policies.
-According to Villarreal (2007), macroeconomic competitiveness is expressed in two aspects: macroeconomic dynamics and efficiency.
-The variables of macroeconomic dynamics were growth and volatility of aggregated demand.
-For macroeconomic efficiency, besides economic stability, the variables were real exchange rate4 and competitive financing and fiscal systems.
+Macroeconomic stability is a necessary, but not sufficient condition, for achieving macroeconomic competitiveness (Esser et al. 1994; Villarreal 2007).
+Also required is overall, sustained growth, as well as efficiency in key variables for enterprise competitiveness, and variables of macroeconomic dynamics were growth and volatility of aggregated demand.
+For macroeconomic efficiency, besides economic stability, the variables were real exchange rate and a competitive financing and fiscal systems.

-For evaluation of the macroeconomic level relating to the protected tomato production industry in the state of Zacatecas, we considered the following variables: demand behavior, access to credit, interest rates, and system of taxation.
+1 implementation of mesoeconomic policies.
+According to Villarreal (2007) macroeconomic industry in the state of Zacatecas, we considered the variables: demand behavior, access to credit, interest rates, and system of taxation.
 The macroeconomic capital index was 4.7 (Table 4).
 The indicator that most contributed to the formation of macroeconomic capital was demand behavior.

-Although most of the growers reported a stable demand, they expect it to increase.
-A growth trend in production was observed; some growers seek to take advantage of the winterspring demand by making use of the climate conditions of their location.
+2 competitiveness is expressed in two aspects: macroeconomic dynamics and efficiency.
+The trend in production was observed; some growers seek to take advantage of the winter-spring demand by making use of the climate conditions of their location.